lammpstutorials/lammpstutorials.github.io/sphinx/source/tutorials/level1/breaking-a-carbon-nanotube.rst

 .. container:: justify

-    The first possibility to deform the CNT is to use the loop function of LAMMPS.
+    A first possibility to deform the CNT is to use the loop function of LAMMPS.

-    Let us perform a loop:
+    Let us perform a loop (indentation is optional):

 .. code-block:: lammps
     :caption: *to be copied in input.lammps*